openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

    keepalived_ping_count:              # ICMP packets to send (per interval)
    keepalived_ping_interval:           # How often ICMP packets are sent

-By default, OpenStack-Ansible configures keepalived to ping one of the root DNS servers operated by RIPE.
+By default, OpenStack-Ansible configures Keepalived to ping one of the root DNS servers operated by RIPE.
 You can change this IP address to a different external address or another address on your internal network.

 If external connectivity fails, it is important that internal services can still access an HAProxy instance.
-In a situation, when ping to some external host fails and internal ping is not separated, all keepalived instances enter the fault state despite internal connectivity being still available.
+In a situation, when ping to some external host fails and internal ping is not separated, all Keepalived instances enter the fault state despite internal connectivity being still available.
 Separate ping check for internal and external connectivity ensures that when one instance fails the other VIP remains in operation.